ParalelnaPolis/ParalelnaPolis.github.io/lightning-czsk.md

 #### Ostrava

  - [ChainCamp konference](https://chaincamp.cz) - buy all drinks, meals, swag, tickets... using your favorite lightning wallet!

+#### Olomouc

+ - [Blablabla](https://www.instagram.com/bla3ol/) - karaoke bar, accepts lightning for beer, alcoholic drinks, non-alcoholic drinks.
+Also provides 'cashback' when paying via Lightning network to get you some coins to dump in their JukeBox so you can sing!

 #### Český Těšín